Attention: Rural Finance Authority loan participation interest rates lowered effective August 15, 2016

 Lori Schmidt, Office Manager

 The Rural Finance Authority (RFA) partners with local lenders to provide affordable credit to eligible farmers.
 Loan participations are purchased by the RFA under the following programs: The Basic Farm and Seller-Assisted help younger and beginning farmers purchase ag land; Agricultural Improvement finances improvements to the farm for any ag related purpose, such as grain handling facilities, machine storage and manure systems; Restructure II is to help farmers reorganize their farm debt to improve cash flow; and Livestock Expansion creates affordable financing for new state-of-the-art livestock production facilities.
-Over $213 million has been invested in 2,888 participations by the RFA in these programs.
+To date, over $270 million has been invested in 2,959 participations by the RFA in these programs.

 The Aggie Bond Program creates a federal tax exemption for banks and a federal and state tax exemption on interest income to an individual seller in exchange for offering below market interest rates to eligible beginning farmers to purchase farm real estate, agricultural improvements, breeding livestock and machinery.
-Two hundred ninety-three farmers have benefited on over $41 million loans.
+Two hundred ninety-six farmers have benefited on over $42 million loans.